 SIGNIFICANCE:

 Overview: We live in a world that is constantly changing.
 In order to pursue goals and survive in such a complex environment, one cannot rely on learned stimulus-response associations alone.
 Rather, we require behavioral flexibility – the ability to rapidly adjust actions and expectations in response to changes in internal and environmental variables.
 Our ability to engage in flexible behavior breaks down under conditions of stress and in the setting of many neuropsychiatric conditions, including addiction, anxiety, mood, and psychotic disorders [17–21].
 This project aims to characterize the underlying neurophysiology that gives rise to two important types of behavioral flexibility: Type 1, rapid context-dependent adjustments in behavior, and Type 2, rapid decision-making in novel conditions through generalization from past experiences.
 These types of flexibility make distinct demands on neural representations [1–4].
 The dorsolateral prefrontal cortex (DLPFC) [5–9] and hippocampus (HPC) [1, 10–14] are thought to contribute to both types of flexibility, but delineating each area’s unique computational role has proved difficult.
-The overarching hypothesis of this grant is that neural representations must maintain environmental variables in a particular geometry in order to facilitate to the two types of behavioral flexibility in these areas.
-I will test this hypothesis by comparing geometric features of neural representations during successful and unsuccessful instances of these behaviors.
-By elucidating the neural basis of behavioral flexibility in HPC and DLPFC, this project will provide a groundwork for understanding the specific deficits seen in stress and neuropsychiatric illness, paving the way for the development of future treatments.
+The overarching hypothesis of this grant is that neural representations of variables – considered as the pattern of activity in a population across experimental conditions - must exhibit a particular geometry to support the two types of behavioral flexibility.
+I will test this hypothesis by comparing the geometry of representations during correct and incorrect behavior on certain trial types.
+By elucidating the neural basis of flexibility in HPC and DLPFC, this project provides a foundation for understanding the neural basis of deficits seen in stress and neuropsychiatric illness, paving the way for the development of future treatments.

-Neural Representations in Systems Neuroscience: Neural representations refer to differential activity in firing rate across a neural ensemble in response to internal and environmental variables.
-Neurons can represent variables that describe “explicit” features of the world such physical properties or internal states, and for variables that describe “implicit” features such as relationships between objects or other features [22].
+Neural Representations in Systems Neuroscience: Neural representations can be considered to be the patterns of activity in across a neural ensemble observed in relation to modulations in internal and environmental variables.
+Neurons can represent variables that describe “explicit” features of the world (e.g. physical properties or internal states like thirst), and “hidden” (or latent) features, such as relationships between objects or other features [22].
 Traditionally, research in neuroscience has sought to measure the content of neural representations in efforts to explain complex behaviors.
 In this way, researchers have identified many important variables that are involved in computations like object recognition, category formation, and rule-based decision-making [23–26].
 Efforts of this kind typically begin by postulating that some variable is necessary for the behavior in question and proceed by searching for representations of that variable in candidate brain areas, during key task epochs.
-However, such studies have not been able to explain how representations of specific variables might give rise to (or alternatively, prevent) behavioral flexibility.
+However, such studies have typically not distinguished between different types of flexible behavior and how these types place distinct demands in how a neural ensemble represents specific variables to support behavioral flexibility.